MystenLabs/sui/bridge/incentivize_testnet_faq.md

 **A:** Yes.
 We track eligible test activities by Sui address.

 **Q: Does a roundtrip require the same token and amount?**\
 **A:** No it doesn't.
-Namely transferring 1 Native Sepolia ETH from Etheruem to Sui and 500 USDC from Sui to Ethereum is considered an eligible test activity.
+Namely transferring 1 Native Sepolia ETH from Ethereum to Sui and 500 USDC from Sui to Ethereum is considered an eligible test activity.

 **Q: I see my transfer is "delayed".
 What does it mean?**\
 **A:** Check the "What is the limiter?" on the [FAQ section of the Sui Bridge Website] (https://bridge.testnet.sui.io/#faq).
 On Mainnet we expect the limiter to be hit rarely.
 However during the incentivize program we may intentionally trigger this scenario more often to thoroughly test it.